 We comply with the requirements of Accounting Standards Codification ("ASC") 340-10-S99-1 and SEC Staff Accounting Bulletin Topic 5A, "Expenses of Offering."
-We incurred offering costs in connection with our Public Offering of approximately \$795,000, primarily consisting of accounting and legal services, securities registration expenses and exchange listing fees.
-These costs, along with paid and deferred underwriter discounts totaling \$27,500,000, were charged to additional paid-in capital at the Closing Date or will be charged upon payment of accruals.
+We incurred offering costs in connection with our Public Offering of approximately \$790,000, primarily consisting of accounting and legal services, securities registration expenses and exchange listing fees.
+These costs, along with paid and deferred underwriter discounts totaling \$27,500,000, were charged to additional paid-in capital at the Closing Date.